keerthana7-create/Medico/README.md

 # PROJECT MEDICO:

+💊 Medico - Personalized Healthcare Assistant
-Medico is a lightweight, web-based medical assistance tool that helps users get simple and easy-to-understand medical advice.
-It also allows users to scan the backside of a medicine tablet and fetch medical information using OCR (Optical Character Recognition) and AI.
+Medico is a web-based medical assistant that empowers users to get personalized AI-driven medical advice and tablet information using Optical Character Recognition (OCR).
+It’s designed with accessibility in mind — including multi-language voice output — to help even illiterate users understand medicine details clearly.

-✨ Features
+🚀 Features
+👤 Patient Profile
+Users can enter and save their age, sex, and medical background.

+Personal information is stored locally in the browser using localStorage.

-Medical Query AI:
+💬 Medical Query (AI Assistant)
-Enter a health-related question and get AI-generated simple advice.

-Scan Medicine Tablet (OCR):
-Upload a picture of the tablet’s backside, extract the text (medicine name), and receive relevant medical information including use cases, side effects, and precautions.

-Multi-language Support for Voice Output:
+Users ask health-related questions.

+AI provides customized advice considering the user’s profile.

+Responses include warnings, side effects, dosage, uses, and more.

+📷 Tablet Scanner with OCR + AI
+Users upload a picture of the backside of a medicine tablet.

+Tesseract.js extracts the tablet name.

+Gemini AI provides a short, safe summary of the medicine.

-After scanning a tablet, the extracted information is spoken aloud in your selected language (English, Hindi, Tamil, Telugu, Bengali).
+Info is spoken aloud in the selected language (Hindi, Tamil, Telugu, Bengali, or English).

+🔊 Voice Output for Accessibility
+Speaks responses using SpeechSynthesisUtterance.

+Ideal for illiterate or visually impaired users.

+⚠️ Built-in Safety
+Personalized warnings shown if a tablet is not suitable for a user's age/health.

+Disclaimer messages always included.

 🛠️ Built With
 Frontend: HTML, CSS, JavaScript

-OCR Library: Tesseract.js

-AI Backend: Google Gemini AI API (v1beta - Flash Model)
+AI Backend: Google Gemini API (gemini-2.0-flash)

+OCR Engine: Tesseract.js

-Text-to-Speech API: Web Speech API
+Voice API: Web Speech API (Browser-native)

-📦 Project Structure
+📁 Project Structure
-cpp
+bash
 Copy
 Edit
-├── index.html   // Main HTML file
+├── index.html         # UI layout
-├── style.css    // Styling for the project
-├── script.js    // JavaScript logic (query handling, OCR, AI integration, voice output) ⚙️ How to Run Locally
-Clone or download this repository.

-Open the index.html file in any modern web browser (Chrome, Edge, Firefox).

-Make sure you have a valid Google AI Studio API key (update it in script.js at the API_KEY variable).

-Start using Medico for medical queries and tablet scanning!

-📸 Screenshots
-Add screenshots here if needed to show how the tool looks in action!

-🤝 Contributing
-Feel free to fork the repository and submit pull requests for improvements like:

-Adding more language support.

-Enhancing UI/UX.

-Improving medical data fetching reliability.
+├── style.css          # Responsive and clean styling
+├── script.js          # Main logic (AI, OCR, voice, input handling) Screenshots
+(You can include screenshots here of the form, output, and OCR working.)

+✅ Future Improvements (Suggestions)
+Enable true multilingual OCR using dynamic language selection for Tesseract.js

+Add offline support using service workers

+Improve UI for mobile users

+Add real medicine database validation

-📄 License
+📜 License
-This project is licensed under the MIT License.
+This project is released under the MIT License.
+Free to use, modify, and distribute.

+👩‍⚕️ Disclaimer
+Medico is not a certified medical diagnostic tool.
+Information provided is for educational and informational purposes only.
+Always consult a licensed healthcare provider before taking any medicine.